UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 >    Try it for yourself:
 >
 >    ```
->    $ touch analysis/plot-1 analysis/plot-2
+>    $ touch analysis/file-1.txt analysis/file-2.txt
 >    $ git status
 >    $ git add analysis
 >    $ git status
 >    ```
 >    {: .language-bash}
 >
+>    Note: the `touch` command creates blank text files that you can later edit
+>    with your preferred text editor.
+>
 >    Before moving on, we will commit these changes.
 >
 >    ```
->    $ git commit -m "Add some initial thoughts on analysis"
+>    $ git commit -m "Create blank text files"
 >    ```
 >    {: .language-bash}
 >